-Patients will present initially to GP's who after taking a history and examining the patient, decide if the patients has a reasonable possibility of having colorectal cancer.
-If the GP deems that the risk is great enough, they will initiate further investigation.
+Patients will present initially to GP's after an imaging test showing an incidental possible colonic malignancy.
+If, after taking a history and examining the patient, the GP decides that the patient has a reasonable possibility of having colorectal cancer, the GP can initiate further investigation.
 This is done by a written referral to a radiology practice for CTC.
 The patient undergoes bowel prep, faecal tagging and then has the study performed.
 The result is sent back to the referring GP who then manages the result.
 Possible results are:

-- 1. No abnormality $\rightarrow$ reassure the patient - 2.
-Polyp detected $\rightarrow$ refer for colonoscopy. - 3.
-Cancer detected $\rightarrow$ stage the patient and refer to oncology or colorectal surgery.
+- 1. No abnormality \rightarrow reassure the patient - 2.
+Polyp detected \rightarrow refer for colonoscopy. - 3.
+Cancer detected \rightarrow stage the patient and refer to oncology or colorectal surgery.